wbhob/ionic2/README.md

 # Ionic 2 Has Moved!

-You can now find Ionic2's development in the `2.0` branch, within the `ionic` repo: https://github.com/driftyco/ionic/
+You can now find Ionic 2's development in the `master` branch, within the `ionic` repo: https://github.com/driftyco/ionic/

 ## Issues